Public Programs

 Discover wildlife that calls Wisconsin's Northwoods home through Wildlife Wednesdays at Treehaven!
 Join us monthly for this FREE all-ages program series, and explore the natural history of each month's focus animal through interactive activities, guided walks, and/or specimen observation.
 From fur to feathers, woods to water, predator to prey, and more, experience the diversity of the animal world right outside our windows!

 Meet in the main parking lot.
 There is a brief (less than a quarter mile) walk to the pond across the parking lot and down a short trail.
 We will walk to the pond as a group; attendees with mobility concerns are welcome to follow behind in a vehicle and park in a smaller lot near the trail entrance for a reduced walking distance.
-Trail is overall wide and even, but the fire ring is located on a hillside so there will be a partial incline when departing.
-Talk will occur outdoors seated in a shelter around the fire ring, with the option to walk a bit further downhill to the pond shore for a better view when searching for cranes.
+Trail is overall wide and even, but accessing the pond requires descending a hillside.
+Talk will occur outdoors and will be largely active, with frequent movement between the pond shore and hillside shelter as we collect muck samples.
+However, attendees who would prefer to wait at the shelter and observe are welcome to do so.
 All ages welcome, but children must be accompanied by an adult at all times.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------